hemaiath-uddiin/iphone-ware-house-app/README.md

 # Getting Started with Create React App

-This project was created with with [Phone wearhouse](https://iphone-warehouse-auth.web.app/)
+This project live link [Phone wearhouse](https://iphone-warehouse-auth.web.app/)
 ## Available Scripts

 In the project directory, you can run: